Shifting standards model

-The shifting standards model proposes that judgments are influenced by relative comparisons.
-Evaluation and judgment are subjective and may be imposed by onlookers depending on the group being evaluated.
-Prior experiences with a given group affect future assessments of group members by creating expected norms for behavior.
+The shifting standards model is a framework in social psychology which proposes that stereotypes are influenced by relative comparisons.
+It suggests that evaluation and judgment are subjective and may be imposed by onlookers depending on the group being evaluated, and that prior experiences with a given group affect future assessments of group members by creating expected norms for behavior.

 Applications

 Previous restrictions

 Originally, this model was thought to only harm stereotypical low-status groups.
 However, recent research by McCabe & Brannon, suggests that the shifting standards model can be used in evaluating people from a higher status group.
 In a study conducted with undergraduate college students, McCabe and Brannon instructed each participant to read a paragraph with either a stereotypical black or white name, then rate the level of ambition for each individual.
 The unemployed subtype of the stereotypical high-power White group was rated less ambitious than the unemployed subtype of the stereotypical low-power Black group.

 Competition for limited and unlimited resources

 The shifting standards model can also have an effect on making evaluations, depending on the kind of judgment being made.
 That is, if there are more negative stereotype views toward one group than others, then standards used to evaluate an individual from one of those groups shifts either up or down.
 Some groups are generally considered to be of high competency, such as white men; and some groups are considered to be of lower competency, such as women or African-Americans.
 In a competition of limited resources, the high competency group will be awarded the resources, even if they are actually less deserving.
 However, in cases of unlimited resources, such as performance appraisal, lower competency groups will be given more of the resource, even if they performed relatively more poorly.
 This is due to lower expectations of negatively stereotyped groups.